Born and raised in Germany, educated in New York City (BA, MA, PhD) and living in Wales, Harry Heuser is a writer, exhibition curator and lecturer.

 My essay “‘There ain’t no sense to nothin”: Serial Storytelling, Radio Consciousness, and the Gothic of Audition” has been published in the anthology Audionarratology: Lessons from Radio Drama (Ohio State University Press, 2021).
 The chapter aims to explore the alienating—or gothic—experience of taking in and responding to serial fiction created for radio decades ago but accessed belatedly through modern technology.

 Another area of interest for me is the relationship between art history and curating; I am teaching both at Aberystwyth University.
-Most recent in a series of exhibitions I stage annually with a group of undergraduate students of my curating module is “Inconvenient Objects,” an exhibition that reexamines the collections of the School of Art at Aberystwyth University in order to draw attention to the role and responsibility that cultural institutions have to address the realities of Empire, slavery and white supremacism as manifested in some of the items they display or else choose to keep out of sight.
+Current in a series of exhibitions I stage annually with a group of undergraduate students of my curating module is Make/Believe, an exhibition of photographs by and of the queer Welsh-born photographer Angus McBean.
+The exhibition, which draws exclusively from the collections of the School of Art Museum and Galleries at Aberystwyth University showcases McBean’s work in advertising, his commissioned portraits, and his annual Christmas cards.
+It offers glimpses of McBean’s private life, holidaying on the continent.
+Also featured are portraits of McBean at home, in later life, by the contemporary photographer Robert Greetham.

 Prior to the pandemic, I began working on an as yet untitled exhibition of images I snap with my phone camera of the sidewalks of Manhattan.
 Titled “Asphalt Expressionism,” the project builds on my exhibition Travelling Through: Landscapes/Landmarks/Legacies (previously on view at the School of Art Museum and Galleries (2018-19), which, along with paintings, prints, posters, and ceramics from the School’s collection, featured personal photographs charting my relationship with New York City from the mid-1980s to the present day.
 I expect the project to resume in 2022 and to culminate in an exhibition at the School of Art.